pemo11/easygrader/README.md

 if they are any questions left please send me an email.
 My current address is peter.monadjemi@stud.hs-emden-leer.de

+## working with Simpelgrader (part 2)

+In this part I will explain how to start as a teacher with the first assigments.

+Lets assume there is a single assignment for a Java introductionary course:

+*Write a class that contains a single method **SchaltjahrTest** that tests if a given year is a leap year.
+The method shall accept a int value as the only parameter and returns a boolean (true if the year is a leap year, otherwise false).*

+A solution file App.java would like this xxx

+There is JUnit file AppTest.java that looks like this:

+xxx
+And there is one more file.
+A console application SchaltjahrTester.java, that does nothing but call the method several times and outputs the returned value together with expected value: xxx

+So the assignment with the arbitrary Name EA1 consists of three file:

+xxx

+And there a three different testing methods:

+xxx

+The grading plan xml file looks like this:

+xxx

+The second of three files that is needed is the student roster csv file.
+It looks like this:

+xxx

+Lets assume that every student uploaded an assigment with the three java files.
+That means there are six zip files that have beend uploaded by each student in Moodle:

+xxx

+Due to the way Moodle handles download there is another zip file for each of the uploaded zip file:

+xxx

+If the teacher downloads all the submitted zip files the result is one single zip file:

+xxx

+This zip file has to be the only zip file in the submission directory.

+The last step before the grading can start is to setup/update the simpeplgrader.ini file.
+It can look like this:

+xxx

+Please note, that the directory paths have to exist on your computer of course.

+Now start Simpelgrader through:

+1. Opening the command prompt (Powershell oder Cmd)
+2. Switching into the project directory
+3. Activating the virtual environment (this step is optional.
+4. Starting the application

+python .\App.py

+Run the precheck (Menue option A)

+Extract the zip file (Menue option B)

+Start the grading process (Menue option D)

-## A few details about the "inner workings" of SimpelGrader
+## A few details about the "inner workings" of Simpelgrader

-*SimpelGrader* is, as the name implies, a simple programm.
+*Simpelgrader* is, as the name implies, a simple programm.
 But it is not a small programm because there is a lot of house keep to do like

 * extracting a zip file recursesively
 * CRUD operations with the sqlite database